MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --channel NodeImage
 ```

-## View autoupgrade profile
+## View auto-upgrade profile

-You can use the autoupgradeprofile `list` or `show` commands to view the autoupgrade profile.
+You can use the `autoupgradeprofile list` or `autoupgradeprofile show` commands to view the auto-upgrade profile.

-List all autoupgrade profiles for a Fleet.
+List all auto-upgrade profiles for a Fleet.

 ```azurecli-interactive
 az fleet autoupgradeprofile list \